firetrap/Moody/first-time-with-moody.md

 ![](http://i.imgur.com/nSQPUcA.png)
 ![](http://i.imgur.com/bu8ITLl.png)

-**Note:** After you logout all your preferences and files related to your account wil be deleted and you will be redirected to the login view.
+**Note:** After you logout all your preferences and files related to your account will be deleted and you will be redirected to the login view.

 ----------

 ##Cloud services
-The cloud section give the user the capibilitie to acess directly to Dropbox or Google Drive, if the selected service isn't installed in the device Moody it will prompt if the user want to download it from Play Store.
+The cloud section give the user the capability to access directly to Dropbox or Google Drive, if the selected service isn't installed in the device Moody it will prompt if the user want to download it from Play Store.
 In the future Moody will be able to:

 * Share directly with Dropbox/Google Drive